rharris115-zz/sales/README.md

 ```
 - `Id` can be null.
 - It's possible to find duplicate sales records.
-- `SoldAtUtc`, it's name indicates, is a UTC time.
+- `SoldAtUtc`, as it's name indicates, is a UTC time.
 However, this file reports sales over the course of a day
 that can start at `23:00:00` UTC during British Summer Time.

 ## Sales Two Data: `sales_two_data.csv`